An award for outstanding service by a member to the AIG

 The AIG Service Award recognises members for meritorious service to the AIG.
 Any member may nominate another member for the award.
 The award is bestowed occasionally, with a maximum of one per year.

-- Nominees must be a current member (any membership category) of the AIG.
+- Nominees must be a current member (any membership category) of AIG.

-- The judgement of outstanding service will be left to the discretion of Council after consideration of a recommendation from the Service Award Committee.
+- The judgement of outstanding service will be left to the discretion of the AIG Board after consideration of a recommendation from the Service Award Committee.

-- Service should have been through a Permanent Committee or Council for a sustained period or periods amounting to 10 years or more
+- Service should have been through an AIG Committee or Council/Board for a sustained period or periods amounting to 10 years or more

-- The service must have resulted in an outstanding contribution to the AIG’s objectives.
+- The service must have resulted in an outstanding contribution to the AIG’s objectives or the delivery of services to members.

 - Outstanding in this context means a measurable improvement in the reputation or profile of AIG and/or the geoscience profession.

-- The Council decision to make the award must be unanimous.
+- The Board decision to make the award must be unanimous.

-- Entries will be made on an award form, which will be sent to the Councillor selected to head the Service Award committee.
+- Entries will be made on an award form, which will be sent to the Director selected to head the Service Award committee.
 The committee will consist of a minimum of three members consisting of one councillor and two AIG members, preferably from different states as it is envisaged that the person receiving the award will be well known nationally.
+The members of the committee will be approved by the Board.

 - The award will consist of a certificate and a medal.
 It should be presented at an AIG sponsored or related function at which the nominee would normally attend.